|Nutritional Guidelines (per serving)|

-- In a medium bowl combine water, yeast, sugar, cornmeal and 1 1/4 cups flour; mix thoroughly.
+In a medium bowl combine a 1/2 cup of water, 1 1/4 tablespoons of yeast, 1 tablespoon of sugar, 1/4 cup of cornmeal, and 1 1/4 cups flour; mix thoroughly.
 Let rest 5 minutes.

-- Add oil, salt and enough flour to form a ball.
+Add 1 tablespoon of oil, 1 1/2 teaspoons of salt, and enough flour to form a ball.
 Knead, adding flour as needed, about 3 to 5 minutes or until not sticky.

-- Divide dough in half and pat or roll out to fit pizza pans, forming a slight edge on the dough.
-Prick holes in dough and bake for about 8 minutes.
-(Dough should be set but not brown.)
+Divide dough in half and pat or roll out to fit pizza pans, forming a slight edge on the dough.
+Prick holes in the dough and bake for about 8 minutes.
 Top with your favorite ingredients.